 Casa Bonet sells finely textured and embroidered goods of all kinds.
 Found in 1860, this shop is all about traditions.
-The sheets, tablecloths, napkins and pillowcases are made from fine linen or cotton and the style found here cannot be imitated by machines.
+The sheets, tablecloths, napkins and pillowcases are made from fine linen or cotton with a unique style.

 Address: Plaça Frederic Chopin, 2, Palma de Majorca, Islas Baleares, Spain

-This is a large shopping centre with a variety of shops, restaurants and cafes all under one roof.
-It features a large food hall, a collection of clothing for everyone in the family along with a variety of electrical appliances for everyday use.
+This is a large shopping centre with various shops, restaurants and cafes all under one roof.
+It features a large food court, a collection of clothing for everyone in the family, and various electrical appliances.

 Address: Autopista Palma-Inca, salida 4 07141 Marratxí, Islas Baleares Spain

 Festival Park, a shopping centre in Majorca, looks like an old Spanish "pueblo' or village and entertains in every way.
 Apart from the variety of shops, Festival Park features a cinema, an ice rink and various restaurants and snack bars.

 Address: Autopista Palma-Inca, km 7,1 07141 Marratxí, Majorca, Islas Baleares Spain

 Perlas Majorica is an authorised shop for the traditional Majorcan Pearl.
 The shop offers a decade's guarantee for their pearls, which are available in different shapes and sizes.